 Harvard Business Review first introduced disruptive innovation and its disruption theory in 1995.
-Today, disruptor is a buzzword that pertains to a company, organization, or individual that has made bold moves or has launched bold ideas that permanently changed an industry or society in general.
+Today, disruptor is a buzzword that pertains to a company, organization, or individual that has made bold moves or how has technology changed society or industry permanently in general through their bold ideas.
 Most of these “disruptors” are innovators that make use of advanced technology.
 They change how processes are done and leave a bold impact in society in general.

 These are top 9 technologies that have fundamentally changed the world as we know it today: